Creating an Enduring Power of Attorney

 There are two types of EPAs – property EPAs and personal care and welfare EPAs.

-Property EPAs
+Property EPA

 A property attorney can make decisions relating to financial assets, for example: